Measuring outage resilience in a distribution system with the number of outages in large events: LENORI and ALENO in more depth

 Since we are interested in characterizing the tail of the probability mass function, we select only the tail event data with $N\ge N_{\rm L}$.
 The empirical distribution of $N$ conditioned on $N\ge N_{\rm L}$ is plotted on a log-log scale in Fig.~\ref{fig:pmftail}.
 The tail in Fig.~\ref{fig:pmftail} is approximately a straight line, and thus has approximate power-law behavior.

 The exact idealized power law behavior is described by a discrete power law distribution $P$ with probability mass function

-is the Hurwitz zeta function.
-The power law distribution \eqref{powerlaw} is sometimes referred to as a zeta or Zipf or discrete Pareto distribution.
+where $ \zeta(\alpha+1,N_{\rm L})=\sum_{n=N_{\rm L}}^\infty n^{-(\alpha+1)}$ is the Hurwitz zeta function.
+The distribution \eqref{powerlaw} is sometimes called a zeta or Zipf or discrete Pareto distribution.
 The slope magnitude of \eqref{powerlaw} on the log-log plot in Fig.~\ref{fig:pmftail} is $\alpha+1$, as can be verified by taking the logarithm of \eqref{powerlaw}. $\alpha$ is called the tail index\footnote{For a continuous distribution the tail index $\alpha$ is the absolute slope of the probability exceedance function (CCDF); for the discrete distribution \eqref{powerlaw}, $\alpha$ is the asymptotic absolute slope of its probability exceedance function.}.

 Then, according to Clauset \cite{ClausetSIAM09}, the maximum likelihood estimate of the tail index $\alpha$ is well approximated by

 for $N_{\rm L} \ge 6$.
 This important relation between ALENO and the tail index $\alpha$ shows how ALENO describes the tail of the probability mass function of direct interest to resilience risk.
 The tail index and ALENO capture the linear trend of the large event sizes, and this trend, if extrapolated, governs the blackouts that are larger than the largest blackout that has so far been observed.
 There is considerable inherent uncertainty in extrapolating beyond the largest observed blackout, but given the dominant risk of the largest possible blackouts, it does seem better to try to approximately account for this risk rather than ignoring it.
 Since ${\rm ALENO}$ is a factor of ${\rm LENORI}$ as shown in \eqref{LENORIALENO}, ${\rm LENORI}$ also incorporates the linear trend of the large event sizes on the log-log plot.